Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Background and Motivation

 \section{Background and Motivation}

-The analysis of activation variance at model initialization has long been central to understanding normalization layers and enhancing stability in convolutional neural networks (CNNs) \citep{cnnvariance, identity, BrockDSS21}. \citet{cnnvariance} showed that batch normalization in residual blocks can bias networks toward the identity function, thereby stabilizing gradients and improving overall training dynamics.
+The analysis of activation variance at model initialization has long been central to understanding normalization layers and enhancing stability in convolutional neural networks (CNNs) \citep{cnnvariance, identity, BrockDSS21}.
+Specifically, \citet{cnnvariance} showed that batch normalization in residual blocks can bias networks toward the identity function, thereby stabilizing gradients and improving overall training dynamics.

-Similar investigations have emerged for Transformer architectures, examining how variance propagates and how gradients behave in both post-layer normalization (Post-LN) \citep{attentionisallyouneed} and pre-layer normalization (Pre-LN) \citep{llama3} configurations \citep{onlayer, transformersgetstable, smallproxies, mixln}.
-Early work comparing Post- and Pre-LN primarily focused on gradient scales and loss behavior. \citet{onlayer} observed that Pre-LN architectures tend to exhibit more stable gradients, but can still encounter issues such as gradient spikes and divergence, especially in deeper models or large-scale pre-training scenarios \citep{attentioncollapse, smallproxies, mlpswiglu, embeddingln}.
+Similar investigations have emerged for Transformer architectures, examining how variance propagates and how gradients behave in both post-layer normalization (Post-LN) and pre-layer normalization (Pre-LN) configurations \citep{onlayer, transformersgetstable, smallproxies}.
+Early work comparing Post- and Pre-LN primarily focused only on the initialization stage. \citet{onlayer} observed that Pre-LN architectures tend to exhibit more stable gradients, but can still encounter issues such as gradient spikes and divergence, especially in deeper models or large-scale pre-training scenarios \citep{attentioncollapse, smallproxies, mlpswiglu, embeddingln}.

-Among these challenges, the phenomenon of ``massive activations'' has attracted particular attention \citep{llm.int8,yu2024super,mlpswiglu}. \citet{massiveactivation} identified that in Pre-LN architectures, large spikes in activation magnitude can persist across layers due to residual connections.
+Among these challenges, the phenomenon of ``massive activations'' has attracted attention \citep{llm.int8,yu2024super,mlpswiglu}.
+Notably, \citet{massiveactivation} identified that in Pre-LN architectures, large spikes in activation magnitude can persist across layers due to residual connections.
 These massive activations act as fixed biases, potentially narrowing the model’s focus to certain tokens and may influence generalization.
-However, the underlying mechanisms behind these large values—and their exact impact on the training process—remain not yet well understood.
+However, the underlying mechanisms behind these large values, and their exact impact on the training process, remain not yet well understood.

 Analytical work has provided theoretical frameworks to explain phenomena like gradient explosion and vanishing in Transformers.
 For instance, \citet{transformersgetstable} introduced a signal propagation theory that details how activation variance and gradient instability can evolve with depth, identifying critical factors that impair stability and performance.
 Recent studies have discussed how Pre-LN architectures can allow large values from Attention or MLP modules to flow unimpeded through residual connections \citep{moeut, mlpswiglu, attentioncollapse, smallproxies}, but the precise impact of this behavior on large-scale training remains insufficiently explored.